towersvault/shinpokered/README.md

   - The game's five legendary pokemon are excluded from randomization
   - The AREA feature of the pokedex automatically adjusts to show the new pokemon locations
   - Talking to the girl in Oak's lab allows the player to generate a new randomization seed value.
+  - The girl will also ask if full randomization is preferred, which will combine the tiers into one big list.
 - There is an Aide NPC in the viridian pokemon center that can toggle regular trainer randomization
   - Only affects regular trainers that use one level for all 'mons and have no custom movesets
   - Will replace their roster 'mons with random non-evolved 'mons (legendaries are excluded)